Lindsey Guice Smith '08

 The case was the first given to Guice Smith and Jamie Lau to investigate after the IIC hired them in January 2010 on a federal grant from the Department of Justice for post-conviction DNA testing assistance.
 She and Lau collected evidence from law enforcement agencies, drafted legal motions and hit the road, traveling two or three days a week for months to interview about 50 people involved in the case, including Kagonyera and Wilcoxson.
 The investigation took them to Texas, Alabama, Georgia and the Carolinas.

 “Our commission is a neutral state agency,” she says.
 “We’re not looking just for innocence; we’re looking for the truth, whatever that may be.”

-That objectivity can be difficult to maintain, says Holly Bryan ’01, a counselor at the law school’s career services office, where Guice Smith worked as a student.
+That objectivity can be difficult to maintain, says Holly Bryan ’01, a counselor at the law school’s career development office, where Guice Smith worked as a student.
 Bryan, once legal affairs counsel with the N.C.
 Academy of Trial Lawyers, lobbied for the creation of the IIC.
 “Lindsey is always rational and open-minded,” Bryan says.
 “That’s one reason she does so well at her job.
 She takes in all the pieces and works out the puzzle and sees what comes of it.”